FeTS-AI/Challenge/readme.md

 This repository includes information on the container submission and ranking for task 2 of the FeTS challenge 2021.
 It is structured as follows

+- `singularity_example`: Guide how to build the container submission with examples
+- `scripts`: Code for running containers, both in the participant's environment and in the federated testing environment
 - `ranking`: Code for performing the final ranking
-- `scripts`: Code for running containers, both in the participant's environment and in the final federated testing environment
-- `singularity_example`: Guide how to build the container submission with examples

 Details about the submission process are given on the challenge [website](https://fets-ai.github.io/Challenge/).

 ## Requirements
 Singularity has to be installed to create a container submission [(instructions)](https://sylabs.io/guides/3.7/user-guide/quick_start.html#quick-installation-steps).

-Python 3.6 is required to run the scripts.
+Python 3.6 or higher is required to run the scripts.

 ## Test your singularity container